John Sweller

 John Sweller (born 1946) is an Australian educational psychologist who is best known for formulating an influential theory of cognitive load.
 He is currently (i.e., 2020) Professor Emeritus at the University of New South Wales.

 Education

 Sweller was educated at the University of Adelaide where he received a Bachelor of Arts degree in 1969 followed by a PhD from the department of psychology in 1972.
 His doctoral research investigated effects of discrimination training on subsequent shift learning in animals.

 Career and research

-Sweller has authored over 80 academic publications, mainly reporting research on cognitive factors in instructional design, with specific emphasis on the instructional implications of working memory limitations and their consequences for instructional procedures.
+Sweller has authored more than eighty academic publications, mainly reporting research on cognitive factors in instructional design, with specific emphasis on the instructional implications of working memory limitations and their consequences for instructional procedures.

 Awards and honours

-Sweller was elected a Fellow of the Academy of the Social Sciences in Australia (ASSA) in 1993.
+Sweller was elected a Fellow of the Academy of the Social Sciences in Australia (FASSA) in 1993.